Cycling-Former British Cycling doctor found guilty of ordering banned testosterone | Sports-Games

 Cycling-Former British Cycling doctor found guilty of ordering banned testosterone

-Former British Cycling and Team Sky doctor Richard Freeman was found guilty of ordering testosterone "knowing or believing it was to be administered to an athlete to improve their athletic performance", the Medical Practitioners Tribunal Service (MPTS) in Manchester ruled on Friday.
+The former chief doctor for Team Sky and British Cycling was found guilty of ordering testosterone "knowing or believing it to be for an athlete to improve their athletic performance", the Medical Practitioners Tribunal Service ruled on Friday.
+More than two years after the tribunal in the case against Richard Freeman had begun, the MPTS delivered a damning verdict on the conduct of the doctor who worked for Team Sky and British Cycling during a golden period of success between 2009 and 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)